-502 The particle formation rate is one of the key characteristics in new particle formation studies.
-By utilizing distinct 503 field measurement data, we can model the particle formation rate and estimate the overall atmospheric aerosol 504 budget over different environments.
-We parameterized J_5 in four functional forms using the combined datasets 505 from six environments, covering boreal forests (Hyytiälä, Värriö), urban sites (a megacity of Beijing and a large European city of Budapest) and rural environment (Cyprus, Manacapuru).
-The particle formation schemes involve 506 the main precursor vapor H2SO4, relative humidity (RH) and condensation sink (CS).
-Due to the small number of 507 508 parameters and the diversity of environments included to generate the schemes, the roles of RH and CS are not 509 only related to their potential direct impact on J_5 , but also to sources and sinks of vapors other than H2SO4 510 contributing to formation and growth of sub-5 nm particles and to potential emissions of sub-10 nm particles, e.g., 511 from traffic.
+The particle formation rate is one of the key characteristics in new particle formation studies.
+By utilizing distinct 461 field measurement data, we can model the particle formation rate and estimate the overall atmospheric aerosol 462 budget over different environments.
+We parameterized J_5 in four functional forms using the combined datasets 463 464 from six environments, covering boreal forests (Hyytiälä, Värriö), urban sites (a megacity of Beijing and a large European city of Budapest) and rural environment (Cyprus, Manacapuru).
+The particle formation schemes involve 465 466 the main precursor vapor H2SO4, meteorological impacts from RH and the vapor loss from CS.
 Overall, our models showed improved performances as RH and CS were taken into consideration.
-The model evaluations may suggest that particle formation mechanism is more sensitive to certain factors in specific 512 environments.
-Sulfuric acid is an effective precursor vapor in NPF processes for most of the measurement sites we 513 selected for model training.
-Nevertheless, relying solely on H2SO4 generally resulted in a weaker model 514 performance for environments where the NPF schemes are dominated by biogenic emissions.
-This suggests that 515 516 for developing globally applicable particle formation rate models, more precursor vapor types need to be included alongside H2SO4.
-517
+The model evaluations may suggest 467 that particle formation mechanism is more sensitive to certain factors in specific environments.
+Sulfuric acid is an 468 effective precursor vapor in NPF processes for most of the measurement sites we selected for model training.
+469 Nevertheless, relying solely on H_2SO_4 generally resulted in a weaker model performance for environments where 470 the NPF schemes are dominated by biogenic emissions.
+This suggests that for developing globally applicable 471 particle formation rate models, more precursor vapor types need to be included alongside H2SO4.
+472

-The purpose of the paper is twofold: first, to address the lack of knowledge regarding global particle formation rates for particles at 5 nm and larger, and second, to provide a globally applicable semi-empirical parameterization for the sulfuric acid-based neutral particle formation.
-The simplicity of the parameterization is demonstrated by three factors.
+The purpose of the paper is twofold: first, to address the lack of knowledge regarding global particle formation 473 rates for particles at 5 nm and larger, and second, to provide a globally applicable semi-empirical parameterization 474 for the sulfuric acid-based neutral particle formation.
+The simplicity of the parameterization is demonstrated by 475 476 three factors.
 First, NPF is a widespread occurrence in various types of environments, where the characteristics of particle formation share common mechanisms involving major precursor types and environmental factors.
-Second, the main input H_2SO_4 concentrations data can be obtained from field measurements or proxies, from which the contribution of H_2SO_4 to NPF can be directly compared among global sites.
-Third, we skip the microphysics 525 complexity of sub-5 nm particles, where the physical and chemical properties differ significantly from those that 526 are above 5 nm when discussing particle formation and growth.
+Second, 477 the main input H2SO4 concentrations data can be obtained from field measurements or proxies, from which the 478 contribution of H2SO4 to NPF can be directly compared among global sites.
+Third, we skip the microphysics 479 480 complexity of sub-5 nm particles, where the physical and chemical properties differ significantly from those t above 5 nm when discussing particle formation and growth.
+481